Krillere/Expressions/README.md

 A simple compiler for a simple functional programming language.
 Everything is an expression, hence the name.
 The compiler is written in Swift 3.0.
 The compiler compiles the Expression code to the intermediate language C++.

+ToDo list:
+- Function implementation (Done)
+- Switch implementation (Done)
+- Let implementation (Done)
+- Built-in functions (Some functions implemented)
+- Types (Simple types are working, Strings are not completely)
+- Lists (WIP)
+- Validators (Scope check, type check and so on.
+Currently performed only be the C++ compiler)

 # The language

 ## Functions